Weekly World News: Cryptids

 Cryptids and half-animal half-human hybrids are another frequent topic of Weekly World News.
 Creatures such as Bigfoot, merpeople, real-life catwomen, half-alligator half-humans, frog babies, kangaroo women, and many other creatures have taken the world by storm on various covers (e.g. Abominable Beachman strikes terror in Hawaii! and Bigfoot Steals Race Car!!!!) including the aforementioned 'Bat Boy'.

 Merfolk

 The existence of mermen and mermaids is also frequently reported in the pages of the Weekly World News.
-One detailed article recounted a mermaid being caught in a fishing net off the coast of Florida on April 17, 2004.
-According to the article, she was at least half human, very sociable, and extremely intelligent; and was able to talk in a sophisticated "three dimensional language" that depends heavily on noises that could possibly be connected to the "click languages" prevalent in parts of Africa and on hand movements that look like sign language.
+One detailed article of the Weekly World News recounted a mermaid being caught in a fishing net off the coast of Florida on April 17, 2004.
+According to the article, she was at least half human, half fish, very sociable, and extremely intelligent; and was able to talk in a sophisticated "three dimensional language" that depends heavily on noises that could possibly be connected to the "click languages" prevalent in parts of Africa and on hand movements that look like sign language.

 Similar to their female counterparts, mermen are found within the pages of the Weekly World News.
-On June 17, 2003, a merman was reported to have been caught in the South Pacific, this one measuring only 28 inches.
+On June 17, 2003, a merman was reported to have been caught in the South Pacific ocean, this one measuring only 28 inches.